Austin-Daigle/TweetSeeker/README.md

 (Please see instructions on this process below).

 ## Version History
-* TwitterSeeker_core_v.1.0.py - This is the basic core the Twitter Scrapper, it does not have a GUI or AWS support, it functions purly through code modifications to scrap the given account.
-This program required the Twitter API keys to be hard coded into its variables to correctly start (Also, Do not ever submit or share code with hardcoded secrets in it as this is a major breach of security).
+* TwitterSeeker_core_v.1.0.py - This is the basic core of the Twitter Scrapper.
+It does not have a GUI or AWS support, it functions purely through code modifications to scrap the given account.
+This program required the Twitter API keys to be hard-coded into its variables to correctly start (Also, Do not ever submit or share code with hard-coded secrets in it as this is a major breach of security).
-* TweetSeeker_v1.0_alpha.py - Basic stable developer's build of TweetSeeker with a basic verifcation GUI and nothing else, the actual scrapping functions need to be hard coded in and this was originally an environment for my team to develop on.
+* TweetSeeker_v1.0_alpha.py - Basic stable developer's build of TweetSeeker with a basic verification GUI and nothing else.
+The actual scrapping functions need to be hard coded in, and this was originally an environment for my team to develop in.
 * TweetSeeker_v1.1_alpha.py - Improvements to GUI, authentication for AWS to Twitter API integration.
-* TweetSeeker_v1.2_alpha.py - Improved Authentication Error handling and Twitter API error catching plus team contributions
+* TweetSeeker_v1.2_alpha.py - Improved Authentication Error handling and Twitter API error catching, plus team contributions
 * TweetSeeker_v1.3_alpha.py - Team contributions for analytical functions plus a user Twitter name inputs and analytics GUI.
 * TweetSeeker_v.1.4.py - This is the final stable release with all issues in the prior versions fixed.

 ## How to make AWS Secrets Manager:
-Keep in mind that there may be slight variations for this process depending on how Amazon Web Services updates/maintains its services.
-These instructions were created using the default documentation provided by AWS and should reviewed as well since backend implementations can be deprecated/changed for your instantiation of TweetSeeker.
+Keep in mind that there may be slight variations in this process depending on how Amazon Web Services updates/maintains its services.
+These instructions were
+Created using the default documentation provided by AWS and should be reviewed as well since backend implementations can be deprecated/changed for your instantiation of TweetSeeker.

-It is also worth stating that setting up AWS Cost Manager and Key Manager may be in your interest to setup as it allows for easier adminstration of the overall project.
+Setting up AWS Cost Manager and Key Manager may be in your interest to set up as it allows for easier administration of the overall project.

 __Instructions for creating the AWS Secrets Manager__